yukaizou2015/module-stats/_episodes/01-lesson-statistical-basis.md

 ## Statistics and random variables

 You may hear a statistician talk about "a statistic".
 For instance, $$t$$ or $$F$$ values are statistics distributed according to a Student or a Snedecor distribution.
 But what is a "statistic" ?
 In simple words, a statistic is any function of the data.
 The data are generally randomly sampled, and their distribution is often modelled with known distribution.
-Let's immagine that you have measured something interesting on $$N$$ subject, say that the measures are the $$Y_1,Y_2, ..., Y_N$$, and you are interested in the mean of the $$Y$$.
+Let's imagine that you have measured something interesting on $$N$$ subject, say that the measures are the $$Y_1,Y_2, ..., Y_N$$, and you are interested in the mean of the $$Y$$.
 The mean is a function of the data.
 It is a statistics.
 So would be the product of the $$Y$$s, etc. Since the $$Y$$s are random in the sense that they are randomly sampled from a population, and that another sampling would yield different values, the statistic is a random variable as well.
 For some interesting statistics, such as the average divided by the standard deviation, the distribution of the statistic is known if we assume the distribution of the original data to be known (often, a normal distribution is assumed).

 ## P-value

+> ## Can answer these questions?
+Even if yes, you may want to read the p-value section --->
+>
+>  - A p-value is telling me that my alternative hypothesis is likely (H1 is probably true)
+>  - A p-value is telling me that my null hypothesis is unlikely (H0 is probably false)
+>  - A p-value is telling me that my null hypothesis is less likely than my alternative hypothesis
+>  - A p-value tells me that my data are improbable under the null hypothesis
+>  - The effect size is more important to know than the p-value in the sense that it has more biological interpretation
+>  - A p-value is more important for science because one cannot publish without a p-value, but one can publish without reporting an effect size
+{: .challenge}

 If the distribution of a statistic is assumed (by assuming the distribution of the original data) it can be used to compute a p-value.
 For instance, if you assume that the distribution of the sum of the $$Y$$s is normal and has zero mean, and if we estimate the dispersion (the variance), we have a distribution under the hypothesis that the sum of the values has zero mean.
 We can then compare the *observed* statistic with its distribution under this (null) hypothesis.